aurimas13/Java-solutions/README.md

 # Solutions to Java problems#

 <br> Existing solutions involve problems from a [Java beginner course](https://www.udemy.com/course/csharp-tutorial-for-beginners/). </br>
-<br> Java files (.java) that ran are with 'Runner' in the file name.
+<br> Java files (.java) that were run - are the ones with 'Runner' in the file name.
 Without this name it is a class. </br>
 <br> The comments of what has been done are provided under the respective Java file. </br>

 <br> Currently learning [this full stack course with SpringBoot and Angular](https://www.udemy.com/course/full-stack-application-development-with-spring-boot-and-angular/), [this Java framework](https://www.udemy.com/course/spring-tutorial-for-beginners/) & [this extensive Java engineer course](https://www.udemy.com/course/java-in-depth-become-a-complete-java-engineer/) to expand Java knowledge with its frameworks.
 Finished exercises will be published by mid September '21 </br>